History and Story of Thirunallar Saneeswaran Temple

 - Vani Theertham

-Even today it is the belief that those who take bath in this Theertham can wash off their sins and infliction.
+Even today it is the belief that those who take baths in this Theertham can wash off their sins and infliction.

 Near the Nala Theertham there is a Nala Koopam (well), this well was created when Lord Shiva used his trident to bring down waters to Thirunallar from river Ganga for the sake of Nala.
 People worship this well and it is not used for bathing.